graphql-markdown/graphql-markdown/docs/settings.md

 The possible values are:

 - `FORCE`: skip diff, always generate documentation, same as CLI flag `-f` or `--force`.
-- `NONE`: skip diff (same as `FORCE`)
+- `NONE`: skip diff (same as `FORCE`).
-- `SCHEMA-DIFF`: use [GraphQL Inspector](https://graphql-inspector.com) for identifying changes in the schema (including description)
+- `SCHEMA-DIFF`: use [GraphQL Inspector](https://graphql-inspector.com) for identifying changes in the schema (including description).
-- `SCHEMA-HASH`: use the schema SHA-256 hash for identifying changes in the schema (this method is sensitive to white spaces and invisible characters)
+- `SCHEMA-HASH`: use the schema SHA-256 hash for identifying changes in the schema (this method is sensitive to white spaces and invisible characters).

 | Setting      | CLI flag                  | Default |
 | ------------ | ------------------------- | ------- |